 Health and Safety

-No health and safety incidence were reported based on the information provided by the Operator.
+No health and safety incidences were reported based on the information provided by the Operator.

 Scheduled Maintenance

 Harmattan notes that the operator has only submitted the inspection list for Durbanville, Hermanus and Vergelegen.
 No problems were noted for Hermanus and Vergelegen.
 At Durbanville, we noted that nearby trees were shading the panels.
 The operator did not provide recent reports indicating whether this problem has been corrected.